ROXY AND ELSEWHERE: METERS AND RHYTHMS

 is notated with its own varying meters.
 The accents notes are here additionally beaten on the bass drum.

-The "What will this evening bring me this morning" example of the Weasels subpage is another instance of such polyrhythms.
+The "What will this evening bring me this morning" example of the Weasels section is another instance of such polyrhythms.

 "Echidna's arf (of you)" fluctuates between Lydian and major.
 It begins with the chord alternation I-II in E Lydian for bars 1-3.